 Communicate Openly

 One large study indicates that low self-esteem is significantly linked to negative thought patterns, anxiety, and depression.
 However, building healthy coping skills and resilience can enhance your well-being.
-Developing resilience involves vulnerability and may take time.
 Talking with your partner, or a mental health professional to support building resilience can be helpful.

 List the Qualities You Admire in Yourself